 Discover the most sustainable cities in the world

-The world's population has risen to 7.6 billion (UN, 2017), and a large part is concentrated in major cities.
+The world's population has reached 8 billion (UN, 2022), and a large part is concentrated in major cities.
 These cities contribute the most to greenhouse gas emissions (GHG), and yet, at the same time, they offer the best hope for reducing the ecological footprint on a global scale.

 This rapid urbanisation brings with it implicit numerous difficulties such as the growing development of slums, the inadequacy of basic services and infrastructure as well as uncontrolled urban growth, all of which increase the vulnerability of cities to natural disasters.
 It has also been shown that they are (very active) participants in the escalation of air pollution: According to the latest report Cities and Climate Change, urban settlements are responsible for up to 70% of greenhouse gases while only occupying 2% of the world's territory.